 You are now on Page 1, of the maximum 2 page template.
 You can begin to add in the questions you want to ask, and the answer types you prefer.
 Click Add New Question to begin.

-You'll being with Question 1.
+Question 1.
 Choose how you want the answer to be entered - answer type fields have been grouped for you as either Text, Lists of Other.
 Let's say for this example, we want the person to select an option using a Radio Button.
 Click Radio Buttons from the list on the left.

 - Ask your question - what do you need to know from the client?

 - Optionally choose to mark this question as required.
 Whether used only internally, or via the portal, the person filling in this brief would not be able to save or submit this form, without completing any required questions.